 The same is a problem for space too, though on galactic scales rather than the scale of an ocean.
 In 1972, Carl Sagan, Frank Drake, and Linda Sagan were faced with just such a problem when devising the Pioneer plaques.
 How do you tell an alien civilization where you are?
 Setting aside the merits of giving aliens a road map to earth, they used the relative positions of 14 pulsars with the center of the galaxy.
 It’s a good bet that a space-faring alien civilization would understand the principles of navigation, and also understand how uniquely odd pulsars are and how useful they are for determining where you are.

 Pulsars can be like clocks.
 Specifically, millisecond pulsars emitting x-rays are particularly useful and have an accuracy comparable to an atomic clock.
 The precision of some pulsars in their emissions are so regular and accurate that they don’t, on their face, seem natural.
 Because of this pulsars were initially thought to be of human origin.
 They looked so artificial.
 They looked like some interference.
 However, then it was shown that they weren’t and they were distant.
 Then aliens were seriously considered.
 We know now that isn’t the case either, or do we.
-In a 2017 paper by Clement Vidal, link in the description below, the question of the origin of pulsars has been reopened, at least for a specific type.
+In a 2017 paper by Clement Vidal, Pulsar Positioning System: A quest for evidence of extraterrestrial engineering, the question of the origin of pulsars has been reopened.
+At least for a specific type.
 Vidal details that pulsars were eliminated as being of potential alien origin for five reasons: